Arnold Zimmerman: Figurative sculpture

 The 1990s was a decade of greater formal experimentation for Zimmerman, which extended to figurines, tabletop pieces, fountain and tile works, and multi-figure tableaux.
 He was greatly influenced by travel, including a residency at the Sant'Anna tile works in Portugal, where he explored the Azulejo decorative tradition, which often features exotic or grotesque plant, creature and maritime motifs.
 His work there resulted in a series of colorful, attenuated and flattened totems whose whimsical imagery—incorporating elemental motifs and condensed symbols such as tradesman's insignias—hinted variously at fantastical figures or heraldry.

-These figurative approaches laid the foundation for a series of pedestal to tabletop-sized sculptures that critics described as "strange cleavages of machine and flesh" bridging his monumental carvings and later narrative work.Leuthold, Marc.
-"The Robert Ellison Ceramics Collection at the Metropolitan Museum of Art," New Ceramics, July/August 2021.
+These figurative approaches laid the foundation for a series of pedestal to tabletop-sized sculptures that critics described as "strange cleavages of machine and flesh" bridging his monumental carvings and later narrative work.
 They employed subtle color, thick crawling layers of glaze, and tangles of manipulated clay conveying intimacy, individuality, and vulnerable, organic immediacy in contrast to the raw, herculean and communal qualities of his past work.
-Pieces such as Venus I or Vapor (both 1992) combined an awkward corporeality with elements of mechanical purpose (wheels, chains, axles, fountains), creating an unsettling, hybrid presence.Miro, Marsha.
-"Ceramic sculptures reflect an array of ideas," Detroit Free Press, September 30, 1992, p.
-30 American Ceramics reviewer Judy Clowes called them "objects of tremendous power and intrigue [that] seem to writhe and ooze quietly … Their slightly threatening strangeness calls up simultaneously one's fears of tumorous growth and of machinery gone berserk."
+Pieces such as Venus I or Vapor (both 1992) combined an awkward corporeality with elements of mechanical purpose (wheels, chains, axles, fountains), creating an unsettling, hybrid presence.
+American Ceramics reviewer Judy Clowes called them "objects of tremendous power and intrigue [that] seem to writhe and ooze quietly … Their slightly threatening strangeness calls up simultaneously one's fears of tumorous growth and of machinery gone berserk."
 Describing a column of earth-toned, oozing spheres strangled by mushrooming globules and projectiles (Marváo II), critic Vanessa Lynn suggested this work explored creative energy, blocked or harnessed (as in the writhing, triumphant linear tube of Pé de Marváo).

 In the mid-1990s, Zimmerman shifted from totemic works to metaphorical, salt-fired porcelain pieces in the modeled, figure tradition that depicted amorphous, polyp-like figures writhing in sexual hijinks or violence (e.g., The Ferry or Fool's Paradise, both 1996).
 These multi-figure works led to the 12-foot wide, unglazed terracotta piece, Fool's Congress Part 2 (1999), a macabre chorus of semi-abstract vertical forms capped by rudimentary heads and connected by tubular limbs and tendrils; the red clay characters "burning" with hypocrisy and shame were intended to convey senses of pretense, harmlessness and the bizarre.
-Subsequent multi-figure works took on a more representational and mythic quality, depicting small, vulnerable people busy building structures or monuments that seemed precarious or set to drift off into a void (e.g., Hell's Gate, 2002; Fool's Ship on Babel, 2003).Denker, Ellen Paul.
-"Review: Arnold Zimmerman," American Craft, February/March 2005.
+Subsequent multi-figure works took on a more representational and mythic quality, depicting small, vulnerable people busy building structures or monuments that seemed precarious or set to drift off into a void (e.g., Hell's Gate, 2002; Fool's Ship on Babel, 2003).
 Donald Kuspit considered them parables of folly, ambition and absurdity as well as metaphors for the creative process, however, Ellen Paul Denker of American Craft argued that they expressed not folly, but concern with daily life and the dignity of ordinary tasks.